Point and Call

 This is a silly example, of course, but it does happen.
 Incidents and complex systems don’t mix well, especially when commands in a console or similar need to be executed (as opposed to sufficient (semi)-automation).

-I’ve been an IC and SME in incidents, and in organisations that are not very opertionally mature, there is a sense of “get out of the way of the responders”.
+I’ve been an IC and SME in incidents, and in organisations that are not very operationally mature, there is a sense of “get out of the way of the responders”.
 This can be fine, but it can obfuscate actions taken by responders from the IC.
 This makes it harder to satisfy a Conditions-Actions-Needs report – especially Actions.

 Additionally, responders may not be at full cognitive capacity – there is plenty of literature around how sleep deficits result in worse decision making, especially during emergencies.
 In order to mitigate mistakes made by responders, we need to adopt a system that improves responder alertness, as well as informs ICs on what is being done (or going to be done).